sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ### Insight 1: Stakeholders - Non-targeted Use

-Giving control to trusted caregivers to control settings and gain access to data (Feature #17, Feature #12) can raise ethical concerns about surveillance and overreach, especially if caregivers can intrude on privacy conversations that are not meant to be monitoring.
+Giving control to trusted caregivers to control settings and gain access to data (Feature #17, Feature #12) can raise ethical concerns about surveillance and overreach, especially if caregivers can intrude on private conversations that are not meant to be monitored.
 Furthermore, this may lead to the reduction of the elderly user’s autonomy at the benefit of security.

 To address this, use role-based access (e.g., read-only for caregivers, control over privacy settings for elderly users) and provide clear notifications when changes are made for transparency.